cisco-en-programmability/terraform-provider-dnacenter/docs/resources/network_device.md

 subcategory: ""
 description: |-
   It manages read and delete operations on Devices.
-  Deletes the network device for the given Id
+  This resource allows any network device that is not currently provisioned to be removed from the inventory.
+Important:
+  Devices currently provisioned cannot be deleted.
+To delete a provisioned device, the device must be first deprovisioned.
 ---

 # dnacenter_network_device (Resource)

 It manages read and delete operations on Devices.

-- Deletes the network device for the given Id
+- This resource allows any network device that is not currently provisioned to be removed from the inventory.
+Important:
+Devices currently provisioned cannot be deleted.
+To delete a provisioned device, the device must be first deprovisioned.

 ## Example Usage

 ```terraform
 resource "dnacenter_network_device" "example" {
   provider = dnacenter

   parameters {

     id = "string"